How to Can Grape Jelly

 This post may contain affiliate links.

 My family didn’t used to be a big fan of jelly, so I never was in the habit of making it.
 I was able to get a large quantity of grapes last year for free, however, so I decided to try making homemade grape juice and grape jelly.
+Grape jelly is now one of my favorite top 10 easy homemade jelly recipes for beginning canners.

 Homemade jelly takes a little longer to make than jam.
 Jam still has chunks of fruit and seeds in it, and with jelly, you strain all that stuff out until you have a clear liquid.
 Many people prefer jelly to jam (although I am a jam fan myself!).